palomachain/pigeon/README.md

 ETH_SIGNING_KEY=<Your ETH SIGNING KEY>
 pigeon start
 ```

-- Open pigeon window and look at the logs to get the TX HASH which you can look on the explorer.

 - Remember to run pigeon as a systemd Service!
 If you have a good systemd service implementation for Ubuntu, please make a PR on this README and we will add it.